gregorybchris/directed/README.md

 A force directed graph simulation that uses spring and gravitational forces to rearrange vertices on the screen, optimizing the potential energy of the system.
-Controls are a little complicated.
-Click or 'X' -- new vertex;
-Hold enter -- toggle edge command;
-Hold 'Z' -- delete node command;
-Shift -- works like backspace for commands;
-'C' -- cancel a command;
-'=' -- create a new random graph;
-'F' -- toggle spring forces
+Use clicking and dragging to create vertices and create and destroy edges.
+Hold 'D' while clicking to destroy a vertex.
+Create a new random graph with 'G'.
+Reset the screen with 'R'.
+Use 'F' to toggle spring forces.